JanneKiiskila/mbed-cli-mbed-deploy-issue/README.md

 ## Reproduction steps

 Install the normal cli tooling following the official Mbed OS documentation.
-Personaly, I highly recommend using a Python virtualenv for this.
+Personally, I highly recommend using a Python virtualenv for this.

 Check installation.